rmorshea/spectate/docs/source/usage/events.rst

 If you are setting a default state, or returning to one, it may be useful to withhold events completely.
 This one's pretty simple compared to the context managers above.
-Just use :func:`~spectate.mvc.events.mute` and within its context, no events will be distributed:
+Just use :func:`~spectate.events.mute` and within its context, no events will be distributed:

 .. code-block:: python